vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/credentials/Set-VCFCredentialAutoRotatePolicy.md

 ## Description

-The `Set-VCFCredentialAutoRotatePolicy` cmdlet connects to the specified SDDC Manager and updates the auto rotate policy for a credential.
+The `Set-VCFCredentialAutoRotatePolicy` cmdlet updates the auto rotate policy for a credential.
 Credentials can be be set to auto rotate using system generated password(s).

 ## Examples